purduesigbots/pros-docs/v5/okapi/api/chassis/controller/odom-chassis-controller-pid.rst

 ======================   =======================================================================================
  Parameters
 ======================   =======================================================================================
- iparams                  Arguments for the internal ``Odometry``. idistanceArgs            The ``IterativePosPIDControllerArgs`` for the distance PID controller. iangleArgs               The ``IterativePosPIDControllerArgs`` for the angle PID controller. imoveThreshold           The minimum length movement.
+ iparams                  Arguments for the internal `Odometry <../../odometry/odometry.html>`_. idistanceArgs            The `IterativePosPIDControllerArgs <../../control/iterative/iterative-pos-pid-controller.html>`_ for the distance PID controller. iangleArgs               The `IterativePosPIDControllerArgs <../../control/iterative/iterative-pos-pid-controller.html>`_ for the angle PID controller. imoveThreshold           The minimum length movement.
 Any movements below this threshold will not be performed.
 ======================   =======================================================================================